This is the manifesto of enlightened individualism.

 The issue with those approaches is that they over-focus on society.

-They ignore individual power, and they ignore that inter-individual relationships have little to do with “society”.
+And social complainers ignore individual power, as well as the inter-individual relationships that have little to do with “society”.

-Of course society does have some repercussion on the individual -and on you-.
+Of course society does have some repercussions on the individual -and on you-.
 Yet, how much society affects you largely depends on your individual mindsets, attitude, and skills.

 Yes, society might espouse this or that value you disagree with.

 You’re not “society”.

 And in your relationships, you can form your own enclave of like-minded people.

 After all, in the middle of the most repressive patriarchies, women managed to have men bend over backward for them.